rica-carv/euser/README.md

 # euser
+Enhanced User plugin (or addon) for E107.
+Part of the E series plugins (or addons)

-E107 user (or Enhanced User... :D) plugin  for E107 CMS system
+Enhanced user plugin adds new functions for the core user plugin for E107 CMS system

 Still in beta development, but usable.